Chargebacks Associated with Counterfeit Transactions

 Targeting Card-Not-Present Opportunities

-Globally, countries who have adopted the EMV technology have seen dramatic decline in counterfeit fraud for card-present transactions.
+Globally, countries who have adopted the EMV technology have seen a dramatic decline in counterfeit fraud for card-present transactions.
 However, credit card fraudsters have not gone away.
 They have simply shifted their considerable focus to the card-not-present merchant and online fraud rates have skyrocketed.

 This will present additional burdens on card-not-present merchants as they struggle to identify potentially fraudulent transactions.
 Fraud detection and prevention measures become even more valuable as online merchants brace for the onslaught.